hashgraph/hedera-improvement-proposal/HIP/hip-0000-cancun-4.md

 ## Motivation

-Ethereum Equivalence requires that Hedera add features supported by Ethereum Mainnet (mapped to Hedera semantics).
+EVM Equivalence requires that Hedera add features supported by Ethereum Mainnet (mapped to Hedera semantics).
 This effort also spans to the rare occasion that Ethereum removes features from the EVM.